FATS2002/Notes/README.md

 Network Scanning      </br>
 vulnerability scanning  </br>

-q.
-7 Layers  Of OSI
 q.FTP AND UDP  </br>
 q.What is example of udp </br>
 q.
 3 way handshaking protocols </br>
 q. what is TTL Time to live  value of windows?  </br>
-q. classes in network?
-q.what is private IP add and public ip address?

 ||
 site :-  nmap.org   for nw scanning[nw mapper]